Broguypal/Addons/Wardrobe9/README.md

     referenced by any of your selected Lua files.
 Useful for identifying gear that can be safely moved out to free up wardrobe space.

 Both tools respect augmented gear.
-Items are matched by name, so augment-string differences between your Lua source and the game's internal data will not cause false results.
 Protected slot groups and locked items (configured in `w9_config.lua`) are excluded from the unused report.